Nursing and Midwifery Council supports Accra Psychiatric hospital

 Mr Felix Nyante, the Registrar of the NMC, who made the presentation, said it was part of Council's social responsibilities to respond to the needs of the less privileged in the society.

-Mr Nii Tieko Tagoe, the Regional Officer, Accra West Office of the NMC, in an interview with the Ghana News Agency (GNA), said the Council undertook the exercise following the plight of the Hospital they heard in the news not long ago.
+Mr Nii Tieko Tagoe, the Regional Officer, Accra West Office of the NMC, in an interview said the Council undertook the exercise following news reports about the poor state the Hospital.

-Mr Tieko told the GNA that the Council and Nurses as a whole saw inmates at the various Psychiatric institutions as important people in society and that, at regular intervals they needed to be reached out for them know their worth in the society.
+Mr Tieko said that the Council and Nurses as a whole saw inmates at the various Psychiatric institutions as important people in society and that, at regular intervals they needed to be reached out for them know their worth in the society.

-Mr Emmanuel Pappoe, the Deputy Director of Nursing Services, in-charge of the Accra Psychiatric Hospital, receiving the items, thanked NMC for the laudable support.

-He said: 'These are things that we lack of late in this hospital; we pray this noble assistance will help us in a way,' he said.